 I want to find my own internship.
 Can I?

-Most likely.
-We applaud students who think differently, and who pursue their own internships.
-As you move forward with the process, please consult with the Program Director to make sure the “fit” is right.
-The Program intends to have pre-approved placements for students that can serve as appropriate internship sites.
-If you prefer to seek an alternative to the pre-approved sites, consult with the SVP Program Director to ensure the internship meets all expectations for SVP credit.
+Yes!
+We expect students to identify and pursue their own internships.
+The program staff will also assist you in your search.
+As you move forward with the process, please consult with the SVP Director to make sure the “fit” is right and to ensure the desired internship meets all expectations for SVP credit.

 CLASSES & CREDITS